-Drawing from baroque sensibilities, McGrath is ever engaged with layers of historical imagery, digital media and traditional art making.
+Drawing from baroque sensibilities, James McGrath is ever engaged with layers of historical imagery, digital media and traditional art making.
 Behind the illusion of light and shadow that play in the folds of his drapes, religious and mythical themes reflect Baroque theatricality.
 His works are in themselves ocular mirrors of the past, specimens of natural history and sensuous 17th-century paintings.